microsoft/pxt-adafruit/docs/reference/basic/show-animation.md

 # Show Animation

-Show a series of image frames on the [LED screen](/device/screen), pausing the specified time after each frame.
+Show a group of image frames (pictures) one after another on the [LED screen](/device/screen).
+It pauses the amount of time you tell it after each frame.

 ```sig
 basic.showAnimation(`